-The Helena Ultra Runners League (HURL) is a 501c(3) tax exempt organization and the HURL Elkhorn Endurance Runs are a completely volunteer effort, from the Race Director on down.
-We donate leftover funds from the race to our race day partners Capital City Amateur Radio Club, Elkhorn Search and Rescue, and to help other local races, including the Mustang Family Gallop, Early Bird Run, and Light the Night.
+The Helena Ultra Runners League (HURL) is a 501c(3) tax exempt organization and the Moonlight on Mount Ascension and HURL Elkhorn Endurance Runs are a completely volunteer effort, from the Race Director on down.
+We donate leftover funds from the race to our race day partners Capital City Amateur Radio Club, Elkhorn Search and Rescue, Capital Trail Vehicle Association, and Montana City Volunteer Fire Department, and to help other local races, including the Mustang Family Gallop, and Light the Night.
 Our primary beneficiary has been the Prickly Pear Land Trust.
 HURL puts in many miles on our extensive, local trail system and this is our way of giving back.
 If you use our local trails to hike, bike, or run, this is your opportunity to help us help PPLT.

-For the 2017 event, we have set up a volunteer sign up page on ultrasignup.com.
-Click on the Ultrasignup logo below, where you will find information for each aid station, finish area, course flagging, and sweeping/deflagging tasks.
+For the 2021 Moonlight on Mount Ascension and HURL Elkhorn Endurance Runs, we have set up volunteer sign up pages on ultrasignup.com.
+Click on the Ultrasignup logo below, where you will find information for each aid station, finish area, course flagging, and sweeping/deflagging, and other tasks.
 Click on the volunteer tab, put in your name and contact information, and select a task.
-You can indicate in the remarks the shift you’d like to work (for Tepee Creek and Elk Park Aid Stations, and Finish Area), or any other information you’d like to share (time limitations, if you are an EMT, nurse, etc.).
+You can indicate in the remarks the shift you’d like to work, or any other information you’d like to share (time limitations, if you are an EMT, nurse, etc.).

 We can’t stress how much we value our volunteers.
-You take this great event and put it over the top.
-To show our appreciation for our volunteers, we will hold an appreciation picnic on Thursday, August 10th at the Lewis and Clark Fairgrounds, starting at 6:00 pm.
+To show our appreciation for our volunteers, we plan to hold a volunteer picnic Tuesday August 10, 2021.
 We provide the food and beverages, and have prize drawings.